msaqib25/playbook/whodoeswhat.md

 BSD represents all units that are responsible for making sure we are able to run the company, service our customers and enjoy our experience at Creative Chaos

 ### Accounts
 **Munawwar Raza** is our Accounts Manager.
-His team is responsible for for invoices, expenses, vendors, payroll and benefits.
+His team is responsible for invoices, expenses, vendors, payroll and benefits.
 His team also assists Admin with procurement and vendor management.

 ### Admin & Facilities
 **Muddasir** is our Admin manager.
 His team are responsible for our maintaining our facilities.
 If there's a facility related issue; Muddasir and his team can help you out.